Thomas Picton: European military service

 On the break-up of the division the officers presented Picton with a valuable service of plate, and on 24 June 1814 he received for the seventh time the thanks of the House of Commons for his great services.
-Somewhat to his disappointment he was not included amongst the generals who were raised to the peerage, but early in 1815 he was made a G.C.B.
+Somewhat to his disappointment he was not included amongst the generals who were raised to the peerage, but early in 1815 he was appointed Knight Grand Cross of the Order of the Bath (GCB).

 Death

 When Napoleon returned from Elba, Picton, at Wellington's request, accepted a high command in the Anglo-Dutch army, and was appointed commander of the 5th Infantry Division.
 Along with every other senior officer in the army, he was invited to the Duchess of Richmond's Ball that was held on 15 June.

 On 18 June, at Waterloo, when Napoleon sent in the Comte d'Erlon's Corps to attack the Anglo-allied centre near La Haye Sainte at 13:30, Picton launched a bayonet charge on the advancing French column.
 While repulsing the attack with impetuous valour – his last words were "Charge!
 Charge!
 Hurrah!
-Hurrah!" – he was shot through the temple by a musket ball.
+Hurrah!" – he was shot through the temple with a musket ball.

 Announcing his death, Wellington wrote to the Minister of War, Lord Bathurst:

 On subsequent examination, Picton's body was found to have suffered a serious musket ball wound to the hip at Quatre Bras on the 16th.
 Apart from his servant, he had told no one, nor had he consulted a surgeon, choosing instead to bandage the wound himself.

 His body arrived in Deal in Kent on 25 June to a salute from the guns of the ships moored in The Downs.
 It reached Canterbury the same evening and was deposited in a room at the Fountain Inn where Picton had dined on his way to the Continent.
 At 6:00 am on 26 June, to the strains of the "Dead March" in Saul, the funeral procession accompanied by the 52nd Regiment of Foot with reversed arms moved off towards London where it arrived on 3 July.